Prescribed Fire Training

 Contact us, using the form below, if you would like your training listed on our website.

-RX301 Prescribed Fire Implementation The Illinois Fire Service Institute will be introducing natural resources professionals to the tools and techniques used to perform in the role of a Prescribed Fire Burn Boss, including evaluation and implementation of a prescribed fire plan.
-Bring a lunch, water, and pen/paper for note-taking.
-Light refreshments will be provided.
-Prerequisites: Participants must be qualified as a Firing Boss, Single Resource (FIRB), and Incident Commander Type 4 (ICT4); must be proficient in the use of BehavePlus; satisfactory completion of pre-selection assessment.
-Date: March 6th, 7th, & 8th, 2023 Time: 8:00am – 5:00pm Location: Lost Valley Visitor Center, 6316 Harts Rd, Ringwood, IL Cost: $200 To Sign Up: Fill out this enrollment form and return to Kathy Bott S130 Basic Wildland Firefighter Training (Field Day Only) The Illinois Fire Service Institute will be running the field portion of the National Wildfire Coordinating Group (NWCG) S-130 course Basic Wildland Firefighter Training.
+Date: February 12, 2026 Cost: $380 Location: Lost Valley Visitor Center 6316 Harts Rd Ringwood, IL Contact and register: Kathy Bott or Jackie Bero Prerequisite You must complete the online portion of the S-130 course prior to attending (about 20 hours).
+Directions are on the attached flyer.
+Description The Illinois Fire Service Institute will be running the field portion of the National Wildfire Coordinating Group (NWCG) S-130 course Basic Wildland Firefighter Training.
 The field day will involve hands-on exercises with water handling, hand tool use, firing devices, and other topics covered in the online S-130 course.
+This does not include the pack test.
 The S-130 and S-190 courses are required by most county, state, and federal natural resources agencies, so this is a great opportunity for aspiring natural resource professionals.
-Bring a lunch, water bottles and be prepared for hiking outdoors Students and aspiring natural resources professionals - you may use this training certificate to participate on McHenry County Conservation District prescribed burns without registering as a volunteer.
-Prerequisite: You must complete the online portion of the S-130 course prior to attending.
-Directions are on the attached flyer.
-Date: Thursday, March 9th Time: 8:00am – 5:00pm Location: Lost Valley Visitor Center, 6316 Harts Rd, Ringwood, IL Cost: $80 students / $140 public To Sign Up: Fill out this enrollment form and return to Kathy Bott Chicago Wilderness Prescribed Burn Crew Training
+Bring a lunch, water bottles and be prepared for hiking outdoors.
+We will still do all field activities in less-than-ideal weather.
+Students and aspiring natural resources professionals - you may use this training certificate to participate on McHenry County Conservation District prescribed burns without registering as a volunteer.
+Download flyer MARCH 2026

 Midwest Fire Training